apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 ## Deploy OpenWhisk

+We recommend you set the environment variable $OPENWHISK_HOME on your local machine to the extracted directory incubator-openwhisk-<version>.
+The deployment of OpenWhisk can also work without setting this environment variable.
+It is UNACCEPTABLE to set $OPENWHISK_HOME to empty or a wrong directory.

 Make sure your terminal goes to the directory of incubator-openwhisk-<version>/ansible, and run the following ansible scripts one by one: